- Summaries branch out on click

-- Loken set the two C'Thraxxi behemothes Zakazj and Kith'ix free and sent them after Tyr and his company, to which they delighfully obeyed.
+- Loken set the two C'Thraxxi behemoths Zakazj and Kith'ix free and sent them after Tyr and his company, to which they delightfully obeyed.
 They met Tyr and the others at a glade in the East of Kalimdor.

 - Tyr commanded the others to move on and he stood to fight the two C'Thraxxi alone.
 After 6 days of frenetic combat, Tyr made the ultimate sacrifice, expensing his own life to unleash a huge torrent of arcane energy that would defeat both of his foes.

 - The explosion was so big and radiant that it could be seen from miles away.
 When the Archaedas and Ironaya saw it, they came back to the site to find only the bodies of Tyr and Zakazj.
 Kith'ix, who had barely survived the encounter, ventured to the far West, where he would remain missing for thousands of years.

 - The site was named Tirisfal ("Tyr's Fall" in vrykul) in his honor, and Tyr's silver hand was elected as a memorial atop his grave.

 - The vrykul were the most moved by Tyr's sacrifice, and decided to make a home out of Tirisfal, guarding Tyr's grave until the end of their days.